How to deploy an On-Premise VPN server

 • UDP 500

-Ports used for managing UTunnel services like live sessions, firewall, and site-to-site tunneling.
+Ports used for managing UTunnel services like live sessions, firewalls, and site-to-site tunneling:

 • TCP 38081

-Now your server would be ready to accept VPN connection.
-Invite users into your server and start using VPN.
+Now your Access Gateway will be ready to accept a VPN connection.
+Invite users to your Access Gateway and start using a VPN.

-**Please contact support if you need technical assistance to setup On-Premise Server**
+**Kindly contact support if you need technical assistance to set up your On-Premise VPN Gateway**

 Popular Support Articles